ibm-js/deliteful/docs/list/List.md

 <a name="accessibility"></a>
 ### Accessibility

-The widget supports two different WIA-ARIA roles:
+The widget supports two different WAI-ARIA roles:

 1. [grid](http://www.w3.org/TR/2014/REC-wai-aria-20140320/roles#grid), which is the default role
 1. [listbox](http://www.w3.org/TR/2014/REC-wai-aria-20140320/roles#listbox), which can be set by assigning the value `true` to the `isAriaListbox` property.